Enjoy your holidays more and limit your stress with these powerful ways to save money during the holidays.

 Recognize the Difference Between Wants and Needs

 When we were kids, we wanted new sneakers for Christmas.
 Today we want Jimmy Choos.
 We wanted the new Barbie doll in her convertible.
-Today we want a Lexus in the driveway.
+Today we want that Lexus waiting with a bow in the driveway.

 Our wants have grown exponentially and the lines between wants and needs have blurred.
 As a society, we have drifted so far from our real needs, mostly by using money we didn’t have in order to get there.
 (And then the entire country’s economy hit a brick wall, remember?)